 Community benefit initiatives, which are community-level interventions focused on improving population health and health care quality.
 These initiatives include members, but are not necessarily limited to members.

 Health-related services must meet requirements for:

 a) Activities that improve health care quality (45 CFR 158.150);

 b) Expenditures related to health information technology and meaningful use requirements to improve health care quality (45 CFR 158.151).

-Health-related services are defined by Oregon Administrative Rules (OAR 410-141-3000
+Health-related services are defined by Oregon Administrative Rules (OAR 410-141-3500 and

 1115 waiver special terms and conditions, and federal regulations.
 See the OHA brief below for more details.